 - 1. Grades are given for completed written clinical assignments, written precepted area objectives, assigned clinical homework, preceptor evaluations (written and verbal), and completion of the clinical case study.
 Deductions of clinical points will occur for incorrect, incomplete or late work.
 Late submissions for work have an automatic 50 point deduction. - 2.
 Attain 80% or more of outcomes for course.
 If outcomes are unattainable due to a lack of patient experiences available, the student and instructor should deal with this individually.
 If outcomes or clinical objectives are not met the student may be required to repeat that clinical experience to meet objectives. - 3.
 Maintain a grade above 75 points or above on the clinical grading tool. - 4.
 Any clinical point deductions will be documented on a counseling form and reviewed with the student.

 Grading breakdown:

-Clinical Journal Entries 70%
+Clinical Journal Entries 50%

-Completed Psychiatric objectives list 5%
+Assignments/Simulations 25%

-MMSE assignment 10%
+MMSE assignment

-Resident Case Study 15%
+Resident Case Study

-Total .100%
+Total

 Any clinical point deductions will be taken off the final grade.